johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/database.md

 }
 </style>

-# Overview

 The tables in the database consist of:

 1. Authentication tables.

 These were created automatically by Microsoft Identity Service when "Authentication = Individual User Accounts" was checked when the project was first built.

-2. Tables for the Govmeeting data model classes.
+2. Govmeeting tables.

-These were created by the "Code First" feature of Entity Framework.
-The C# classes in the "Database/Model" project library were first written.
-Then EF automatically generated the database schema and tables.
+These are created by the "Code First" feature of Entity Framework.
+EF reads the C# classes in the "Database/Model" project library and automatically generates the database schema and tables.

-Since the projects were first created in Visual Studio, they were created as SQL Server LocalDb databases.
-If you have [SQL Server Data Tools](https://docs.microsoft.com/en-us/sql/ssdt/download-sql-server-data-tools-ssdt) installed, you can open and view the database contents by accssing them in this way:

-* Open SQL Server Object Explorer
-* Right-click on "SQL Server" and select "Add SQL Server".
-* Enter "(localdb)\MSSQLLocalDB" as the server name.
-* Click "Select".
-A new server will appear under "SQL Server".

-Entity Framework supports other database providers.
-The choice for development and testing is up to you.
-See the "Setup" document page for how to use other providers.
+See the "Setup" document page for creating and working with the database.

-# Transcript Database Schema
+# Schema

 ## "Government Entity" table